Azenta (NASDAQ:AZTA) Updates Q3 2022 Earnings Guidance

-Azenta (NASDAQ:AZTA – Get Rating) updated its third quarter 2022 earnings guidance on Monday.
-The company provided EPS guidance of $0.09-$0.17 for the period, compared to the consensus EPS estimate of $0.18.
+Azenta (NASDAQ:AZTA – Get Rating) issued an update on its third quarter 2022 earnings guidance on Monday morning.
+The company provided earnings per share guidance of $0.09-$0.17 for the period, compared to the consensus earnings per share estimate of $0.18.
 The company issued revenue guidance of $140.00 million-$150.00 million, compared to the consensus revenue estimate of $150.38 million.

-Azenta (NASDAQ:AZTA – Get Rating) last issued its earnings results on Monday, May 9th.
-The company reported $0.12 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.11 by $0.01.
-The company had revenue of $145.60 million during the quarter, compared to analyst estimates of $142.10 million.
-Azenta had a net margin of 301.05% and a return on equity of 4.28%.
-The company’s revenue for the quarter was up 12.3% on a year-over-year basis.
-During the same quarter last year, the business posted $0.61 EPS.
-On average, analysts anticipate that Azenta will post 0.54 EPS for the current year.
+Azenta (NASDAQ:AZTA – Get Rating) last announced its quarterly earnings data on Monday, May 9th.
+The company reported $0.12 EPS for the quarter, beating the consensus estimate of $0.11 by $0.01.
+Azenta had a return on equity of 4.28% and a net margin of 301.05%.
+The business had revenue of $145.60 million for the quarter, compared to the consensus estimate of $142.10 million.
+During the same period in the previous year, the business earned $0.61 earnings per share.
+The business’s revenue was up 12.3% on a year-over-year basis.
+Research analysts forecast that Azenta will post 0.54 EPS for the current fiscal year.

 About Azenta (Get Rating)